stollener/100-days-of-code/log.md

 **Thoughts:** It's still interesting to learn new things.
 For example, I heard a lot about refactoring from podcast or in the internet, but didn't know what it is.
 But now, I know basic concept of the term.
 I already imagine the day I code useful apps or websites.

+### Day 10: May 15, 2018

+**Working on:** Intro to Computer Science (Udacity) / Python 3 Tutorial (SoloLearn)

+**Today's Progress:** Learning about recursive procedures and PageRank method for best search result.

+**Thoughts:** Straight 10 days of learning, I couldn't have done this before!
+I feel the power of 100 Days of Code project.